 Project Risk Management

-“Project Risk Management includes the processes of conducting risk management planning, identification, analysis, response planning, and controlling risk on a project.”
+“Project Risk Management includes the processes of conducting risk management planning, identification, analysis, response planning, response implementation and monitoring risk on a project.”
 PMBOK® Guide

 Because of the unique nature of a project, there are uncertainties.
 There are things that have never been done a certain way, by this project team, to achieve the objectives for this project, in this time period and with these business conditions.
 While a project manager normally manages the risk management process, they rely heavily on their project team members, who are often the subject matter experts, to identify threats and opportunities.
 Risk management is normally a standard part of every project team meeting.
 It is impossible to eliminate risk on a project, but it can be managed.